aiddata/MCC_Lesotho/documents/Lesotho_RandomForest_Water.md

 This might also explain why NDPI and SWI are highly correlated, since the difference between SWI and NDPI is that the SWI uses Red Edge 1 with SWIR and the NDPI uses green band with SWIR.
 The central wavelength of Red Edge 1 is 704nm with bandwidth 15nm, while the central wavelength of green band is 559 nm with bandwidth 36nm.

-For the reason that NDPI and SWI are highly correlated (~0.99), the NDPI will be ignored in the random forest construction.
+For the reason that NDPI and SWI are highly correlated (~0.99), the NDPI will not be included in the random forest construction.

 ```javascript